 Without a clear map in my mind, I will always make the wrong turn, but I can trust my mistake.
 If I turn in the direction opposite to the one I think is correct, I will get where I want to go.

 Resistance always makes the wrong way look so beautiful, or at least emotionally appealing in the moment.
 Here’s a great shortcut, or a fascinating and relevant diversion, the perfect place for a mental picnic.
-I’ve tried to make resistance my unwilling guide by turning away from the promised relief of not doing and looking toward the broken wall, the cactus field or other obstacle that looks and feels like stress, tension and fear.
+I’ve tried to make resistance my unwilling guide by turning away from the promised relief of not doing and looking toward the broken wall, the cactus field or other obstacle that looks and feels like stress, tension and fear – beyond which lies my goal.

 Staying with Fear